 Once you’ve applied, approval is also tricky.
 Eight out of 10 loan requests get rejected by most banks.

-For the best small business loans for women, work with a marketplace lender which offers quick access (and even faster approvals) to traditional lending and SBA-approved lenders.
+For the best small business loans for women, work with a marketplace lender that offers quick access (and even faster approvals) to traditional lending and SBA-approved lenders.

 Outside of specialized programs like the SBA 8(a) loan program (small business loans for female minorities), most loan programs are not designed with gender identity in mind.